anchore/sbom-action/README.md

     image: ghcr.io/example/image_name:tag
 ```

-To use an authenticated direct connection to the registry, regardless of the
+To use an authenticated direct connection to the registry regardless of the
 Docker daemon availability, add credentials using
 `registry-username` and `registry-password`: